 General Requirements: Candidates must possess a Bachelor of Arts in any field.
 Certificate students must maintain a 3.0 GPA with no courses below a B-.
-All courses must be taken at the graduate level, with 18 credit hours required to obtain the certificate.
+All courses must be taken at the graduate level and in residence at CU Denver.
+18 credit hours are required to obtain the certificate.

 I. Required Courses (12 credit hours)